sretcher/sretcher.github.io/README.md

 ### One Sample Means Z-Test
 In *Aquatic Biology* (Vol. 9.
 2010), a study was conducted on the green sea turtles inhabiting the Sound Lagoon of Grand Cayman.
 The carapace length (cm) was recorded from a sample of 76 green sea turtles.
 This project use z-tests to make inferences about the true mean carapace length of all turtles in Sound Lagoon.
 Get the code [here.](https://github.com/sretcher/z-test-turtles)

+## JMP Projects

+### One Sample Means T-Test
+A marine biologist believes that great white sharks off the coast of Bermuda growm much longer due to unsual feeding habits.
+Three adult great white sharks were captured and we will use a t-test to see if the true mean length of great white shark around Bermuda is more than 21 feet, which is the average length of all great white sharks.
+Get the code [here.](https://github.com/sretcher/t-test-sharks)

 ## SQL Projects